pattpjy/my-coding-journey/_posts/2023-03-21-ThaiWebGame.md

 ![Breaking down work](../../../asset/ThWorkBreakDown.png)

 The next step is to write user story, creating React architecture and backend server and database.
 My intend is to build this application in public.
 Stay tune for more post!

-"This is a my new idea for an app that I intent to build in public, It's an app to help my 3 year old learn Thai! follow along as I build it!